SofectaLabs/slab-elastic-esql/use-cases/o365-show-user-login-information.md

 This query finds all successful and failed logins and groups the findings by source.ip, source.geo.country_name, source.as.organization.name and event.action

 ```
-from logs-o365*
+FROM logs-o365*
-| where user.id == "USER UPN" and event.action in ("UserLoginFailed", "UserLoggedIn")
+| WHERE user.id == "USER UPN" and event.action in ("UserLoginFailed", "UserLoggedIn")
 | STATS COUNT(*) BY source.ip, source.geo.country_name, source.as.organization.name, event.action

 ```